Bradley Walker (singer): 2016: Call Me Old-Fashioned

-Walker's second album, Call Me Old-Fashioned, was produced by Rory Feek and recorded at the Joey + Rory studio out on their farm.
+In March 2016, Walker was signed by Gaither Music following the death of Joey Feek.
 Walker had known Joey and Rory Feek since 2007, and he was asked by Rory Feek to sing the hymn "Leave It There" at the funeral of Joey Feek in accordance with her wishes.
 Bill Gaither of the Gaither Music Group, who was also at the funeral service, heard Walker's performance and signed Walker to his label.

+Walker's second album, Call Me Old-Fashioned, was produced by Rory Feek and recorded at the Joey + Rory studio out on their farm.
 The album includes a posthumous duet with Joey Feek, "In The Time That You Gave Me", using vocals she recorded before her death.
 The album was released on September 23, 2016, and debuted at No. 9 on the Top Country Albums chart.

 2017–19: Blessed: Hymns & Songs of Faith

 On October 6, 2017, Walker released Blessed: Hymns & Songs of Faith.
 The album, produced by Ben Isaacs, features collaborations with Vince Gill, Alison Krauss, Rhonda Vincent, Jimmy Fortune, The Oak Ridge Boys, The Isaacs and Ricky Skaggs.
 The album received a GMA Dove Award for the Bluegrass/Country/Roots Album of the Year in 2018.

 He also performed a song "Leave It There" in the Homecoming CD/DVD release Give the World A Smile in 2017.

 Walker appeared at the Crossroads Guitar Festival 2019 alongside Vince Gill.